laserguy2020/pixelbook-linux/README.md

 # Installing "real" linux on a Google Pixelbook

+* This is my attempt to pick up the work left off for Pixelbook Go.
+I would like to try to get it working for both Ubuntu and Fedora.
+Currently this is setup for Fedora 34beta *

 This repo documents the process of replacing ChromeOS on a stock [Google Pixelbook][pixelbook_product_page] with a "real" linux distribution.
 It also contains an automated configuration script that will fix things that are broken in a stock install, like sound, display and keyboard backlights, touchpad sensitivity, etc.